cloudflare/cloudflare-docs/products/waf/src/content/managed-rulesets/waf-exceptions/index.md

 If you define a WAF exception that skips all remaining rules, the expressions of those rules are not evaluated.

-If you define a WAF exception that skips a rule of a Managed Ruleset, the defined expression for executing the Managed Ruleset is evaluated and the rules Managed Ruleset are executed, but that specific rule is bypassed.
+If you define a WAF exception that skips a rule of a Managed Ruleset, the expression of the rule that executes the Managed Ruleset is evaluated and the Managed Ruleset rules are executed except for that specific rule, which is bypassed.